 Looking for a weekend away or something longer in London in the UK with your four-legged friend?
 I’ve rounded up some of the best dog-friendly hotels there are in London, from luxe to affordable.
 Take your pick from the following…

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.

 Want a luxury stay in London that’ll allow you to bring your four-legged friend?
 These hotels will spoil your dog as much as they spoil you!

 At this Buckingham Palace Road hotel (got to have the right address, you know!) four-legged guests receive five-star treatment.
 On arrival they are welcomed with their own gift, including a bottle of pet-friendly beer or champagne, a toy and brochure about the pet services on offer by the special pet concierge.

 During your stay they’ll enjoy a custom-made 41 bed, a fine dining pet menu, nightly turndown treat, and even a cute “Do Not Disturb/Pet Sleeping” card.

 Located in a gorgeous Belle Epoque building not far from Covent Garden, the Rosewood offers a warm welcome to dog and cat guests.
 Pets are welcome to stay in all rooms free of charge and are even welcome to join you inside all food and beverage outlets.

 Perks range from luxury beds to a copy of Pearl’s Guide to London, with dog-friendly recommendations.
-Or enquire about their Canine Package for the ultimate dog-friendly luxury stay, with Barbour accessories, gourmet food from Lily’s Kitchen and a dog pampering experience.
+Or enquire about their Petcation Package for the ultimate dog-friendly luxury stay, with Barbour accessories, gourmet food from Lily’s Kitchen and plenty of extras included.

 Located within the Baroque former headquarters of the Baptist Church near Convent Garden, L’oscar London has been theatrically decorated in hues of purple, red and gold, with velvet and leather interiors and a seven story chandelier.